 What do the two steps look like in action?
 Try a search for "informational text" "common core: fact vs. fiction" and choose the article Common Core: Fact vs. Fiction.

 This article from Scholastic Instructor demonstrates why it is important to teach informational text, and includes mini lessons for informational text aligned to Ohio's Learning Standards.
 There are several lessons included for grades K-8.
 Two examples are below:

 Both of these lessons require text, and ISearch is the fastest way to find authentic, vetted text to use in your lessons.
 Most articles have the Lexile Reading Level included, and using the PDF full text will give your students the experience of interacting with text features found in most informational text sources - magazines, journals, and newspapers.
 For example, if you search in ISearch for an article on "soil erosion" to use with fourth grade students, you can find magazine articles and encyclopedia articles that can be printed or annotated online using tools like those in Google docs or other extensions or add-ons.

 Using these two steps leads to a lot of student learning!

-INFOhio's "why" is surely no different than the majority of schools' in this nation.
+INFOhio's "why" is surely no different than that of the majority of schools in this nation.
 Figuring it out, implementing the what and the how, and putting these into practice can be the foundations for success for companies such as Apple, innovators like the Wright Brothers, and educators like you.
 If your "why" is student learning, try these two steps.
 Share your results, questions, and comments with us on social media using #INFOhioWorks.
-We want to hear about what you do and how it works - all small steps to changing the world!
+We want to hear about what you do and how it works—all small steps to changing the world!